UV-Curable Low Surface Energy Coatings for Fouling Release and Anti-Graffiti Applications (RFT-254)

 This invention relates to the synthesis of siloxane-modified unsaturated polyester oligomers, blending the oligomers with vinyl ethers and a photoinitiator, and curing the formulation to form a coating that has low surface energy.
 A monohydroxy, a telechelic, and a dihydroxy terminated PDMS is used for unsaturated polyester synthesis, which is then UV-cured with triethyleneglycol divinylether as the reactive diluent.
 These coatings are solvent-free and can be crosslinked within a few minutes.

-This technology is patented with fully preserved U.S. patent rights (issued US patent 8,703,838), and is available for
+This technology is the subject of issued US patent 8,703,838 and is available for

 Henry Nowak, Technology Manager